The art of cleaving - make a cleft oak garden gate

-Over 3 days your tutor, Bryce, will introduce you to traditional green woodworking techniques, taking a a close look at the different grades and characteristics of oak or chestnut for strength and beauty.
-You will learn the art of cleaving, shaping components with an axe and drawknife, and finally joinery and assembly.
+Over 4 days Jack Ritson will introduce you to traditional green woodworking techniques, taking a close look at the different grades and characteristics of oak for strength and beauty.
+You will learn the art of cleaving to split your log into various sizes using wedges & froes.
+You will then use an axe & drawknife to shape these on your shave horse, and finally cut mortice & tenon joints for assembly into a finished and beautiful gate.

 Cleaving is the technique of splitting wood down the grain rather than the more conventional sawing of fibres.
-Because of this, cleft wood is an incredibly strong, durable and long lasting material.
+Consequently, cleft wood is an incredibly strong, durable and long lasting material.
 The gates you make will use the natural shape of the wood and require no treatment due to the high tannin content in the oak.

-At the end of the course you will take home a gate that will make you proud each time you walk through it!
+You will take home a handmade gate of up to 4ft wide that will make you proud each time you walk through it!

 depending on size of gate